 Team-building refers to the process of turning any group of people who have a common vision into a team that has a set of norms and harmony.
 With team building, members of a group emphasize their shared goals and work towards them together with respect and unity.
 Teams can be built with basic daily interactions members encounter in their working environment.
 This natural process takes some time and the desired level of connection between team members might be hard to achieve.
 Thus it might be a good strategy to use some boosting structured activities.
 Doing breathing practices together can be a wonderful tool to build a team.

 New bonds can be developed and existing ones enhanced with the power of breath.
-This can be a huge step for building vulnerability-based trust among team mates.
-Vulnerability based trust requires a deep bond where people can admit their mistakes without fear of judgement and allow themselves to ask for help.
+This can be a huge step for building vulnerability-based trust among teammates.
+Vulnerability-based trust requires a deep bond where people can admit their mistakes without fear of judgement and allow themselves to ask for help.
 This kind of trust enhances the quality of the group work, the relationships among the members and the psychological well-being of each individual.
 An environment where your vulnerability is not taken advantage of encourages creativity and growth.
-Breathing is a fundamental function our body performs, it is a symbol for birth and death, it is the bridge between unconscious and conscious.
-Thus breathing holds the power to reveal the most vulnerable part in us and the purest feelings we possess.
+Breathing is a fundamental function our body performs, it is a symbol of birth and death, and it is the bridge between unconscious and conscious.
+Thus breathing holds the power to reveal the most vulnerable part of us and the purest feelings we possess.
 Breathing exercises are also very fun to do together.
 Such an experience creates positive shared memories which is fundamental for trust building as a team.

 Some breathing methods such as the Wim Hof method has benefits to increase work efficiency and maximize the potential of your team as well.
 It also works for reducing stress, increasing focus, energy and alertness, which in turn increases productivity.